 Polish

 Name’s Dave Wozniak.
-Only no one call’s me that.
-Everyone else Polish, because I am, and it stuck quicker than my sentence did.
+Only, no one calls me that.
+Everyone calls me Polish.
+The nickname stuck almost as quickly as my sentence did.

 My dad left.
-People always judge that, like leaving is the worst thing a parent can do.
-I used to judge it too, till I understood why he ran.
-I didn’t get angry at him for going, not after I got old enough to see what he was escaping.
-Yeah, I hated him for not taking me with him, he started a new life with a new family without me.
-I felt forgotten but now I see the truth, the only way he could get away from her was by leaving me behind.
-I was a bargain deal.
-I can’t be that mad, he wanted to escape her that much.
+People judge him for that, like leaving is the worst thing a parent can do.
+I used to, too, till I understood why he ran.
+I didn’t get angry at him for going, not after I got old enough to realise what he was escaping.
+Yeah, I hated him for not taking me with him, especially when he started a new life and a new family.
+I kept on praying he would come get me, take me to live with them, but he just went on without me.
+I resented that, and I resented them.
+I felt forgotten, but now I see the truth: the only way he could get away from her was by leaving me behind.
+I was just a bargaining chip.
+I can’t be that mad.
+He just wanted to escape her that much.
+I know she used to still mess with him and his new life, on occasion.

-When she weren’t drinking, she was looking for a reason to.
+When she wasn’t drinking, she was looking for a reason to.
 When she was drinking, she was looking for someone to blame for how her life turned out.
-That someone was usually me.
+Without Pop’s, that someone was me.

-When I was little, you take what you’re given because you don’t know there’s other versions of a family.
+When I was little, you took what you were given because you didn’t know there were other versions of family.
 You think everyone’s house feels like that.
-You think everyone’s stomach drops when the front door goes.
-You think everyone learns to read mood like weather, to watch eyes and hands and the way someone breathes.
-You get good at it.
-You have to.
+You think everyone’s stomach drops when the front door goes, and you think everyone learns to read mood like weather, to watch eyes and hands and the way someone breathes.
+You get good at it because you have to.

-Then you get older and you start to push back, and that’s when it changes.
+Then you get older, and you start to push back, and that’s when it changes.
 A lot of kids think getting bigger makes you safer.
 It does, sometimes.
-It did for me with the shouting and the slaps.
+It did for me with the shouting, slaps and the kicking.
 You grow shoulders, you grow height, you grow that thicker skin everyone bangs on about.
 You learn to take a hit and not flinch.
 You learn how to look someone in the eye and not fold.

 So she found other ways.